 “Where’s the weapon?”
-Tank knelt down to secure it while I checked for a pulse.
+Tank knelt to secure it while I checked for a pulse.

 “He reached to his right,” I said, picturing it in my mind as though I were still in the moment.
 “He’s alive.”

 I breathed a sigh of relief.
-If our source was correct, the man was a known member of a human trafficking ring the intelligence organization I worked for had been investigating for months.
-His being alive meant we might be able to turn him, get him to lead us to whomever he worked for in return for a lesser charge against him.
+The presence of a pulse meant that when he regained consciousness, we might be able to turn him, get him to lead us to whomever he worked for in return for a lesser charge against him.

 “There’s no gun.
 No weapon of any kind,” I heard Tank say as I called for an ambulance.

 “He was unarmed, Jaicon.”